kubedb/docs/docs/concepts/databases/mysql.md

       namespace: "demo"
 ```

 In the above example, MySQL database will be initialized from Snapshot `snapshot-xyz` in `demo` namespace.
-Here, KubeDB operator will launch a Job to initialize MySQL once StatefulSet pods are running.
+Here, the KubeDB operator will launch a Job to initialize MySQL once StatefulSet pods are running.

 When initializing from Snapshot, root user credentials must have to match with the previous one.
 For example, let's say, Snapshot `snapshot-xyz` is for MySQL `mysql-old`.
-In this case, new MySQL `mysql-db` should use the same credentials for root user of `mysql-old`.
+In this case, new MySQL `mysql-db` should use the same credentials for the root user of `mysql-old`.
 Otherwise, the restoration process will fail.

 For more details tutorial on how to initialize from snapshot, please visit [here](/docs/guides/mysql/initialization/using-snapshot.md).

 ### spec.backupSchedule

-KubeDB supports taking periodic snapshots for MySQL database.
+KubeDB supports taking periodic snapshots for the MySQL database.
 This is an optional section in `.spec`.
-When `spec.backupSchedule` section is added, KubeDB operator immediately takes a backup to validate this information.
+When `spec.backupSchedule` section is added, the KubeDB operator immediately takes a backup to validate this information.
 After that, at each tick KubeDB operator creates a [Snapshot](/docs/concepts/snapshot.md) object.
 This triggers operator to create a Job to take backup.
 If used, set the various sub-fields accordingly.

 - `spec.backupSchedule.cronExpression` is a required [cron expression](https://github.com/robfig/cron/blob/v2/doc.go#L26).
 This specifies the schedule for backup operations.
 - `spec.backupSchedule.{storage}` is a required field that is used as the destination for storing snapshot data.
-KubeDB supports cloud storage providers like S3, GCS, Azure and OpenStack Swift.
+KubeDB supports cloud storage providers like S3, GCS, Azure, and OpenStack Swift.
 It also supports any locally mounted Kubernetes volumes, like NFS, Ceph, etc. Only one backend can be used at a time.
 To learn how to configure this, please visit [here](/docs/concepts/snapshot.md).

 You can also specify a template for pod of backup job through `spec.backupSchedule.podTemplate`.
 KubeDB will use the information you have provided in `podTemplate` to create the backup job.
 KubeDB accept following fields to set in `spec.backupSchedule.podTemplate`: